Dimensionality Reduction

 (e.g. number of items that define a neighborhood around each point

-) and minimum distance between embedded points
+(nNeighbors) and minimum distance between embedded points

-function implemented
+(min_dist)) the runUMAP function implemented

-has additional parameters that can be adjusted.
+in cyCondor has additional parameters that can be adjusted.

-Next to the selection of markers
+Next to the selection of markers and an output

-the user can specify the number of PCs that should
+prefix the user can specify the number of PCs that should

-be used for the umap calculation (nPC
+be used for the umap calculation (nPC) and has the option

 to save the umap model for future data projection